Inside: 10 books written by Latinx authors to read this summer. A Spanish teacher summer reading list in both Spanish and English.

 In the Country We Love

-This book is written by the Colombian-American actress Diane Guerrero of Orange is the New Black and Jane the Virgen.
+First, this book is written by the Colombian-American actress Diane Guerrero of Orange is the New Black and Jane the Virgen.
 It is a very interesting memoir of her life, including how her parents were deported when she was fourteen.
-It is an eye opening look into the life of undocumented immigrants living in the US.
+It is an eye-opening look into the life of undocumented immigrants living in the US.
 While serious issues are included, Diane is naturally funny and has entertaining stories.
 I read the Spanish version, but I am sure it is great in English as well.

 The Line Becomes a River